 LIVE AT THE FOLKLINCS HUMBERFEST FESTIVAL 2025

-About She ShantiesShe Shanties was established with the aim of celebrating and revitalizing the sea shanty genre, which historically served as work songs for sailors.
+About She ShantiesShe Shanties was established with the aim of celebrating and revitalising the sea shanty genre, which historically served as work songs for sailors.
 The group's repertoire includes both classic shanties and original compositions, all delivered with infectious enthusiasm.
 Their performances have taken them to various venues across the UK and Europe, including festivals, boats, lighthouses, and even women's toilets, showcasing their versatility and commitment to the craft.

 The ensemble's distinctive style is marked by their unembellished and clean sound, allowing the lyrics to take center stage.
 Their northern accents and emotionally charged interpretations make their music accessible and resonant with audiences.